igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 Each endpoint maintains appropriate counters independently and separately for each connection 4-tuple and destination Connection ID.
 Whenever this specification refers to connections, it is referring to packets sharing the same 4-tuple and destination Connection ID.
+A "QUIC connection", however, refers to connections in the traditional QUIC sense.

 ## Setting the sQuare Signal Bit on Outgoing Packets {#squarebit}